alwaysbegrowing/bond-docs/resources/risks.md

 ### Mitigating default risk

-The Porter Finance team takes issuers through a verification process and [underwrites bond issuances](../participants/porter/underwriting-process-overview.md) by thoroughly reviewing the DAO's financials and analyzing the risk of the collateral provided.
+The Arbor Finance team takes issuers through a verification process and [underwrites bond issuances](../participants/arbor/underwriting-process-overview.md) by thoroughly reviewing the DAO's financials and analyzing the risk of the collateral provided.

 ## In the case of a default, collateral slippage may occur if lenders liquidate collateral